Antiplato/Antiplato-release/README.md

 # AntiPlato: Installation & Setup Guide

 Welcome to AntiPlato!
 Because this is a powerful, standalone screen-reading utility, Android's automated security will initially try to block it.
 This is standard for custom tools not downloaded from the Play Store.
+#### Requires Android 12 or above, check your Android version by going to settings -> scroll down to bottom "about phone" , you'll see your device details there along with android version.
 ### ⚠️ Must read before continuing !!!
 **Always winning with the app might put you in plato's suspicious list, and worst case might ban your account due to "always winning, suspicious of cheating" reason, so it is recommended you purposely lose atleast 1 2 matches after every 3 4 wins.
 Antiplato team is not responsible for any misuse or bans due to overuse of cheats.**